Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Intrinsic dimension and persistent homology dimension

 Thus, it is natural that there exist several different methods for intrinsic dimension (ID) estimation, and we have to choose the one most suitable for the task at hand.
 For example, many ID estimators are based on constructing a global mapping of the data into a lower-dimensional linear subspace, with either linear projection (e.g., PCA), kernel-based methods, or distance-preserving nonlinear transformations.
-However, in our preliminary experiments these type of dimensional estimation have seemed to be losing the key information for artificial text detection.
+However, in our preliminary experiments these types of dimension estimation seemed to be losing information that was key for artificial text detection.

 We focus on the \textit{persistent homology dimension} estimator (PHD)~\citep{schweinhart2021persistent}, which belongs to the class of \textit{fractal dimension} approaches.
 Consider a ball of radius $r$ inside a $d$-dimensional manifold $M$.
 As $r$ grows, the volume of the ball increases proportionally to $r^d$.
 Let $x_1, ..., x_N$ be points uniformly sampled from $M$.
 Then the expected number of points in a ball of radius $r$ also changes as $r^d$ with $r$.
-Naturally, real datasets usually do not correspond to the uniform distribution of points, but this issue can be overcome by considering the asymptotic behaviour of the number of points in an $r$-ball as $r \to 0$.
+Naturally, real datasets usually do not correspond to a uniform distribution of points, but this issue can be overcome by considering the asymptotic behaviour of the number of points in an $r$-ball as $r \to 0$.
 In this case, it suffices for the data distribution to be smooth and therefore close to uniform in the neighbourhood of every point.
-Accurate straightforward estimation of $d$ based on the above observation is not sample-efficient but there exist several approximate approaches, including MLE dimension that evaluates the data likelihood~\citep{Levina2004MLE}, TwoNN dimension that uses the expected ratio of distances from the given point to its two nearest neighbours~\citep{Facco2017TwoNN}, and MADA~\citep{Farahmand2007MADA} that uses the first order expansion of the probability mass function.
-We also report MLE-based results as it's performance is comparable to PHD in some tasks.
+Accurate straightforward estimation of $d$ based on the above observation is not sample-efficient but there exist several approximate approaches, including the MLE dimension that evaluates the data likelihood~\citep{Levina2004MLE}, the TwoNN dimension that uses the expected ratio of distances from a given point to its two nearest neighbours~\citep{Facco2017TwoNN}, and MADA~\citep{Farahmand2007MADA} that uses the first order expansion of the probability mass function.
+We also report MLE-based results as its performance is comparable to PHD in some tasks.

 We propose to use \emph{persistence homology dimension} (PHD) that has several appealing properties compared to other fractal intrinsic dimension estimators.
 First, the above methods operate locally while PHD combines local and global properties of the dataset.
 Second, according to our experiments, this method is sample-efficient and redundant to noise (see below).
 Third, it has a solid theoretical background that connects topological data analysis, combinatorics, and fractal geometry~\citep{adams2020fractal, birdal2021intrinsic, jaquette2020fractal, schweinhart2021persistent}.